gearz-lab/hypersonic/readme.md

  supports server-side joins.
 Additionally, it's possible to subscribe for data change, which makes it a perfect fit for real-time applications.

 Did I forget to mention?
-Gearz is free and solely based on free-to-use components.
+Gearz is free, even for commercial use, and it's solely based on free-to-use components.

 Core concepts
 ---

-**Metadata over programming**
+**Configuration over programming**

+As mentioned before, **data-centric business applications** share a common DNA.
+Most of the business logic should be handled by the platform, not the application.
+Gearz provides a framework that allows for *configuring* rather then *coding* for most of the scenarios.

 **Extreme customization**